-Possible Virus Case Traps 7,000 on Carnival Cruise Ship in Italy
+Possible coronavirus case traps 7,000 on cruise ship in Italy

-(Bloomberg) — A cruise ship owned by Carnival Corp. was blocked from leaving an Italian port with some 7,000 people on board, after a passenger came down with symptoms that raised concerns about a possible case of coronavirus.
+A cruise ship owned by Carnival was blocked from leaving an Italian port with some 7,000 people on board, after a passenger came down with symptoms that raised concerns about a possible case of coronavirus.

-Carnival’s Italian unit Costa Crociere SpA said that a 54-year-old woman from Macau is currently in isolation on board its Costa Smeralda cruise ship in the port of Civitavecchia, near Rome.
+Carnival’s Italian unit Costa Crociere SpA said that a 54-year-old woman from Macao is currently in isolation on board its Costa Smeralda cruise ship in the port of Civitavecchia, near Rome.

 A medical team from a Rome hospital has examined the patient, who demonstrated fever and respiratory symptoms, according to the Italian Coast Guard.
 Further operations on the ship “will be decided later,” a Coast Guard spokesman said.